w3f/w3f-education/docs/Rust/section7/macros.md

 ## What is happening here?

 Two declarative macros are defined, `square!` and `find_factors!`.
-Both take an expression, and returned a mutated version of the input.  `square!` simply returns a square version of the number, while `find_factors!` does a few novel tasks:
+Both take an expression and return a mutated version of the input.  `square!` simply returns a square version of the number, while `find_factors!` does a few novel tasks:

 - Takes an expression, `$e`.
 - Defines a new inner scope to return.
 - Within that scope, creates a `Vec` of factors to return.
-- Declares a `for` loop which, iterates from the range of `1` to the value of `$e` (i.e,. `1` to `24`).
+- Declares a `for` loop, which iterates from the range of `1` to the value of `$e` (i.e.,. `1` to `24`).
-- Finds if the it is a factor via modulo and appends it to the array if it is.
+- Finds if it is a factor via modulo and appends it to the array if it is.